tommilligan/on-air/README.md

 ## Architecture

-The architecture used is a single-publisher single-consumer pub/sub flow:
+The architecture used is a multiple-publisher single-consumer pub/sub flow:

 ```
                  +----------------+